12998 E. 1400 Rd

 Tuition must be paid in full prior to arrival at Agapé.
 All funds are non-refundable.

 Agapé Boarding School has been approved by the Department of Justice, Immigration and Naturalization Service for training of non-immigrant students.
 International students should apply for admission to Agapé' Boarding School well in advance of when they plan to register as a student.
-The government requires that before the forms to assist the international student in entering America to study can be issue
+The government requires that before the forms to assist the international student in entering America

 Boys struggling with poor family relationships, sbstance abuse, rebellion, gang association,